moreno-m2698/moreno-m2698/README.md

 ## What Am I Up To?:

-Currently, I'm working on maintaining and refactoring old projects that can be found on my profile.
+Currently, I'm working on an instant messaging app to familiarize myself with C# and the .NET framework.